 - Project costs

 - Procurement process

 - Air Quality

 - Facts about the existing Champlain Bridge

-Scope of the new Champlain Bridge Corridor project
+Scope of the Samuel De Champlain Bridge Corridor project

 What is the scope of the project?

-The main components of the project include the new Champlain Bridge, including the Autoroute 10 approach; a new île-des-Soeurs Bridge, in addition to the highway on île-des-Soeurs; and reconstruction and widening of the federal portion of Autoroute 15.More information on project scope
+The main components of the project include the Samuel De Champlain Bridge, including the Autoroute 10 approach; a new île-des-Soeurs Bridge, in addition to the highway on île-des-Soeurs; and reconstruction and widening of the federal portion of Autoroute 15.More information on project scope

 What is not included in the scope of the project?

 The private partner will not be responsible for the deconstruction of the existing Champlain Bridge or the Ice Control Structure (the Estacade).